 Lodge is a tiny town located in the state of South Carolina.
 With a population of 82 people and just one neighborhood, Lodge is the 292nd largest community in South Carolina.

-When you are in Lodge, you'll notice that it is more blue-collar than most other communities in America.
-36.11% of Lodge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Lodge is generally considered to be a blue-collar town.
+36.11% of the Lodge workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lodge is a town of sales and office workers, farmers, fishers, or foresters, and professionals.
 There are especially a lot of people living in Lodge who work in farm management occupations (27.78%), office and administrative support (25.00%), and art, media, and design (16.67%).

 Of important note, Lodge is also a town of artists.
 Lodge has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lodge’s character.